AriFordsham/GHCWiki/status/ghc-8.2.1.md

 ### Back-end and runtime system

-- **Compact regions** (Giovanni Campagna, Edward Yang, [ Phab:D1264](https://phabricator.haskell.org/D1264), [ paper](http://ezyang.com/papers/ezyang15-cnf.pdf)).
-This runtime system feature allows a referentially "closed" set of heap objects to be collected into a "compact region", allowing cheaper garbage collection, heap-object sharing between processes, and the possibility of inexpensive serialization.
-There is also a follow up patch by Simon Marlow, [ Phab:D2751](https://phabricator.haskell.org/D2751), which substantially improves over our original implementation.

-- **Refactoring and improvements to the cost-center profiler** (Ben Gamari, [ Phab:D1722](https://phabricator.haskell.org/D1722)): Allow heap profiler samples to be directed to the GHC eventlog, allowing correlation with other program events, enabling easier analysis by tooling and eventual removal of the old, rather crufty `.hp` profile format.

 - **Further improvements to debugging information** (Ben Gamari): There are still a number of outstanding issues with GHC's DWARF implementation, some of which even carry the potential to crash the runtime system during stacktrace collection.
-GHC 8.2 will hopefully have these issues resolved, allowing debugging information to be used by end-user code in production.
+GHC 8.2 will hopefully have these issues resolved, allowing debugging   - TODOinformation to be used by end-user code in production.

 >
 > With stable stack unwinding support comes a number of opportunities for new serial and parallel performance analysis tools (e.g. statistical profiling) and debugging.
 As GHC's debugging information improves, we expect to see tooling developed to support these applications.
 See the [ DWARF status page](https://ghc.haskell.org/trac/ghc/wiki/DWARF/80Status) for futher information.

+-  The [improved LLVM backend plan](improved-llvm-backend) plan didn't make the cut for 8.0, but will for 8.2 (Austin Seipp)

+- **Live streaming of event-log data** ([ Phab:D2522](https://phabricator.haskell.org/D2522))

+### Build system and miscellaneous changes

+- Consolidate non-determinism changes (Bartosz).

+### Landed in `master` branch

+#### Front-end changes

+- **Deriving**:

+  - Generalize the `deriving` algorithms for `Eq`, `Functor`, etc. to be able to derive the data types in `Data.Functor.Classes` (`Eq1`, `Eq2`, etc.), `Bifunctor`, `Bifoldable`, and `Bitraversable` (Ryan Scott)
+  - Deriving strategies (Ryan Scott): grant users the ability to choose explicitly how a class should be `derived` (using a built-in algorithm, `GeneralizedNewtypeDeriving`, `DeriveAnyClass`, or otherwise), addressing [\#10598](https://gitlab.haskell.org//ghc/ghc/issues/10598).

+#### Back-end and runtime system

+- **Compact regions** (Giovanni Campagna, Edward Yang, [ Phab:D1264](https://phabricator.haskell.org/D1264), [ paper](http://ezyang.com/papers/ezyang15-cnf.pdf)).
+This runtime system feature allows a referentially "closed" set of heap objects to be collected into a "compact region", allowing cheaper garbage collection, heap-object sharing between processes, and the possibility of inexpensive serialization.
+There is also a follow up patch by Simon Marlow, [ Phab:D2751](https://phabricator.haskell.org/D2751), which substantially improves over our original implementation.

+- **Refactoring and improvements to the cost-center profiler** (Ben Gamari, [ Phab:D1722](https://phabricator.haskell.org/D1722)): Allow heap profiler samples to be directed to the GHC eventlog, allowing correlation with other program events, enabling easier analysis by tooling and eventual removal of the old, rather crufty `.hp` profile format.

 - **Support for NUMA systems** (Simon Marlow, [ in-progress](https://github.com/simonmar/ghc/tree/numa)).
 The aim is to reduce the number of remote memory accesses for multi-socket systems that have a mixture of local and remote memory.